CATAMANIA/Agent-copilot/.github/chatmodes/PPO.chatmode.md

 **PPO Process:**

 1. **Analysis Phase**:
-   - Use `search/codebase` to understand current architecture
+   - Use `#codebase` to understand current architecture
-   - Use `problems` to identify existing issues
+   - Use `#problems` to identify existing issues
-   - Use `usages` to understand component dependencies
+   - Use `#usages` to understand component dependencies
    - Identify performance bottlenecks and code smells

 2. **Planning Phase**: